louistaa/git-review/README.md

 Whenever you create a branch and push for the first time, you need to set up the upstream.
 Meaning you only created the branch locally on your machine, not on the repo.
 So you need to push your branch as well!
 Just follow the command git prompts you to do.
 ```
-fatal: The current branch louis-ta has no upstream branch.
+fatal: The current branch your-new-branch-name has no upstream branch.
 To push the current branch and set the remote as upstream, use

     git push --set-upstream origin your-new-branch-name